Cargo.toml file for a top-level binary crate.

 As an aside, think carefully before using another crate's types in your API: it intimately ties your crate to that of the dependency.
 For example, a major version bump for the dependency (Item 21) will automatically require a major version bump for your crate too.

-In this case, rand is a semi-standard crate that is high quality and widely used, and which only pulls in a small number of dependencies of its own (Item 25), so including its types in the crate API is probably fine on balance.
+In this case, rand is a semi-standard crate that is widely used and pulls in only a small number of dependencies of its own (Item 25), so including its types in the crate API is probably fine on balance.

 Returning to the example, an attempt to use this entrypoint from the top-level binary fails: